aleksander-vedvik/Master/README.md

     │   ├── pbft.gorums # PBFT using Gorums
     │   ├── pbft.plain  # PBFT without using Gorums
     │   ├── util
-    ├── csv
-    ├── example
-    │   ├── reliablebroadcast
-    ├── gorums
-    ├── logs

 The `example` folder contains the example given in the thesis.
 The `csv` and `logs` folder contains the result files from running benchmarks.
 The `gorums` folder contains all the Gorums code including the broadcast framework developed in this thesis.
 Each implementation of Paxos and PBFT is denoted by a comment in the folder structure above.
-The `benchmarks/benchmark` folder contains the code for running the benchmarks, while `benchmarks/util` is used to process the results from the benchmarks.
+The `src/benchmark` folder contains the code for running the benchmarks, while `src/util` is used to process the results from the benchmarks.

 ### Options